tirtharajdash/tirtharajdash.github.io/_pages/02_interests.md

 **Teaching**

 I love teaching any course that is in line with my present research interests: Deep Learning, Machine Learning, Artificial Intelligence.
 In the past, I have always enjoyed teaching programming (mostly in C or C++) to first-year undergrad students.
 A course on data structure and algorithms has always been my crush in my short teaching life.
-I have taught database systems (including labs on MySQL) and would like to teach if I have to.
+I have taught database systems (including labs on MySQL) and would like to teach again if I have to, but with a flavour of relational learning.

 <br/>